xmm-prio/BEVTrack/README.md

 # BEVTrack
-This repo is the official implementation of ["BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird’s-Eye View"](https://arxiv.org/pdf/2309.02185).
+This repo is the official implementation of ["BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View"](https://arxiv.org/pdf/2309.02185).
 It currently includes the testing code and models for 3D single object tracking.
 An open source platform for general 3D single object tracking, based on [OpenMMlab](https://github.com/open-mmlab/mmdetection3d).

 ### Features